iris-wuu/GoBabbyApp/README.md

 # GoBabbyApp
-This is a database application helps to manage the Midwifery services (in a simplified real-world context).
+This is a database application that helps to manage the Midwifery services (in a simplified real-world context).

 The project consists of three phases: